NikitaP2001/hep-score-energy/README.md

 is used as the working directory for the sub-benchmark containers.
 A detailed log of the run of the application is also written to this directory:
-BENCHMARK_NAME.log, where BENCHMARK_NAME is taken from the "name" parameter in the YAML configuration ("HEPscoreBeta.log" by default).
+BENCHMARK_NAME.log, where BENCHMARK_NAME is taken from the "name" parameter in the YAML configuration ("HEPscore23Beta.log" by default).

 The final computed score will be printed to stdout ("Final score: XYZ"), and also stored in a summary output JSON (or YAML, if ```-y``` is specified) file